 The horizon is apedal-massive throughout, or has extremely coarse or gross prismatic peds, and the moist soil strength is very firm; AND

-If roots are present, they are confined predominantly to planar voids between prisms or to worm galleries; AND
+If roots are present, they are confined predominantly to planar voids between prisms or to worm burrows; AND

-Moist penetration resistance measured by a 6.5 mm flat-tipped penetrometer is 3100 kPa or more; AND
+Moist penetration resistance is 3100 kPa or more; AND

 It does not occur within an E horizon.

+A fragipan is given the horizon notation suffix x, usually in combination with a B or BC horizon.

 Gley profile form

-A gley profile form is defined by the presence of a reductimorphic horizon with an upper boundary within either 15 cm of the base of the A horizon (excluding an AB or A/B horizon) or 30 cm of the mineral soil surface.
+A gley profile form is defined by the presence of a reductimorphic horizon with an upper boundary within either 15 cm of the base of the A horizon or 30 cm of the mineral soil surface.

-Soils with a gley profile form have usually been recognised as poorly or very poorly drained soils in the soil drainage classification of Taylor and Pohlen (1962).
+Soils with a gley profile form have usually been recognised as poorly or very poorly drained soils in the soil drainage classification of Milne (1995).

 Humus-pan